 I was born in 1968 in Madrid, where I've lived most of my life.
-I currently spend my time between Madrid and Calgary with my Canadian wife, Margaret.

 Over the years I have traveled around the world in search of wildlife in general and birds in particular.
 My main areas of interest are Africa and the Palearctic (roughly the area that comprises Europe, Central Asia and the Middle East), although I have made trips in South, Central and North America as well as SE Asia.
 I have a preference for open spaces: steppes, deserts, tundra, and high mountain areas.
 Many trip reports on the places I've visited can be found at my old website.